-- Is your child the center of your attention-or are you just trying to keep them busy while you do other things? - During your time together, are you involved in activities that both you and your child enjoy? - Are you investing time and energy in your children's lives on a daily basis or are you interacting with them just when it is convenient? - Are you happy just spending ordinary time with your child with no particular purpose or goal in mind?
+• Is your child the center of your attention-or are you just trying to keep them busy while you do other things?
+In other words, be both accessible to your child and engaged when with him or her.

+- During your time together, are you involved in activities that both you and your child enjoy? - Do you occasionally take time to assist your child in learning a new skill that enhances her or his development (mental, physical, or social)? - Do you assist in planning for your child's future on a regular basis (small steps toward education and career) and connecting her or him with resources in the community? - Are you investing time and energy in your children's lives on a daily basis or are you interacting with them just when it is convenient?
+In other words, are you accessible to your child on a regular basis? - Are you happy just spending ordinary time with your child with no particular purpose or goal in mind?

-If you answered "yes" to all these questions, it looks like you are spending quality time with your child.
-It's important for fathers to spend quality time because, in most families, they are not the child's primary caregiver.
-This means that others (such as child care workers, teachers, and mothers) spend more time with your child each week than you do.
+If you answered "yes" to all these questions, it looks like you are actively contributing to the healthy development of your child.
+It's important that you stay involved.
+If you are like many families, you may not be your child's primary caregiver.
+This means that others (such as child care workers, teachers, and mothers) influence your child on a daily basis as much, if not more than, you do.

 Quality, positive interactions help form a healthy bond between fathers and their children.
 These interactions help father-child attachment to grow.
-Fathers can understand their child's world a little better and children will be able to see and understand their dad as a real person.
+Fathers can understand their child's world a little better, and children will be able to see and understand their dad as a real person.